-Canaan: "It generally encapsulates a proposed solution, an appetite, which is how long are we going to stay working on this, and kinda like boundaries sets like where we are not going to go.
-Instead of saying “we want to implement X, how long will that take?”
-We kind of switch that statement around to say “here’s a problem that the business is facing, how much time are we willing to spend to solve that problem?”
+Canaan: “It generally encapsulates a proposed solution, an appetite, which is how long are we going to stay working on this, and kinda like boundaries sets like where we are not going to go.
+Instead of saying, “we want to implement X, how long will that take?”
+We kind of switch that statement around to say, “here’s a problem that the business is facing; how much time are we willing to spend to solve that problem?”

 13:28 – How to work without a backlog?

-Canaan: "That allows us to not lock ourselves into the concept that we certainly have to do this, as we haven’t gone to it for six months, and we are going to do it now anyway.
-So maybe these six months from now the thing that we were potentially talking about means nothing for us.
-It allows us to change quickly".
+Canaan: “That allows us not to lock ourselves into the concept that we certainly have to do this, as we haven’t gone to it for six months, and we are going to do it now anyway.
+So maybe these six months from now, the thing that we were potentially talking about, means nothing for us.
+It allows us to change quickly”.

 23:45 – How to avoid the most common mistake when writing pitches?